OpenCLIM/udm-heat/README.md

 * calculate_new_population
   * Description: Calculate the population which has been housed
   * Type: boolean
-  * Default: false
+  * Default: true
+  * Output:
 * demographic_breakdown
   * Description: Apply demographic ratios (passed via a file) to the population values
   * Type: boolean
-  * Default: false
+  * Default: true
+  * Output:
 * new_dwelling_totals
   * Description: Calculate the number of new dwellings of the 4 main types (detached, semi-detached, terraced and flat)
   * Type: boolean
+  * Default: true
+  * Output:
+* dwelling_totals
+  * Description: The total number of dwellings by type, existing and new
+  * Type: boolean
-  * Default: false
+  * Default: true
+  * Output:

 ## Input files
 * layers